 - Queued: Drop has been queued for data collection (orange)

-- Done: Drop has been used for data collection (green)
+- Done: Drop has been used in data collection (green)

 In the top area you will find some push